• Best of Web

 FDR: A New Political Life by David Beito.
 The passage of time often allows for the most objective and thorough assessments of well-known figures.
 You will learn much about Franklin Roosevelt here that you never heard before.

 Enjoy many a winter’s evening with a good book in hand.
-And to all readers of the NTH, Happy New Year!
+Happy New Year!

 #####